iati-data-access/iati-data-access.github.io/docs/data-notes/README.md

 The following table shows each publisher and the total amount of funding (in millions of USD) found in their published data after processing, for all countries/regions.
 It includes the past three years (for commitments and disbursements) and the next three years (for budgets).

 This will identify overall data gaps that you may need to be aware of.
-Data gaps (where USD 0.00 was found) are higlighted in yellow.
+Data gaps (where USD 0.00 was found) are highlighted in yellow.

 <DataGapsYear />

 [^1]: Signifies whether this spending was originally part of a multi-country project, and funding to this country has been calculated, based on the percentage splits of the activity between countries.

 [^2]: Signifies whether this spending is related to COVID-19.
-Only includes transactions specifically tagged with COVID-19 according to the IATI COVID-19 Publishing Guidance.
+Only includes transactions specifically tagged with COVID-19 according to the [IATI COVID-19 Publishing Guidance](https://iatistandard.org/en/news/updated-covid-19-guidance-iati-publishers/).